peacey/split-vpn/README.md

       A single entry can have up to 15 multiple ports by separating the ports with commas.
       Ranges of ports can be defined with a colon like 5000:6000, and take up two ports in the entry.
-      Protocal can be tcp, udp or both.
+      Protocol can be tcp, udp or both.
       Format: [tcp/udp/both]-[IP Source]-[port1,port2:port3,port4,...]
       Example: EXEMPT_SOURCE_IPV4_PORT="tcp-192.168.1.1-22,32400,80:90,443 both-192.168.1.3-53"